Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowDagAuth.md

 - retries: Number of retries before your task fails (Default 0).
 You can set the retries parameter at the task level, on the default arguments or at the airflow instance level.
 The retries task level is going to overwrite any other retries argument
 - retry_delay: Defines the time that you want to wait between each retry
 - retry_exponential_backoff: It will wait a little bit longer for each retry.
-Good for waiting for API's or SQL connections
+Good for waiting for API's or waiting for databases
 - max_retry_delay: Max time that is going to wait between each retry.
 Good with exponential_backoff

 ### SLA

 The goal of an SLA is to verify that your task gets completed in period of time.
-Similar to callbacks, if the task is not completed in the expected time you can trigger a Python function to get notified about this
+Similar to callbacks, if the task is not completed in the expected time, you can trigger a Python function to get notified about this

 An SLA is relative to the DAG execution date.
 At the dag level, if you want to trigger an sla, you can use the folling parameter: